 Tooth Discoloration

-Discoloration of a tooth can signal a serious problem, often overlooked.
-A tooth may turn gray or black due to nerve damage or decay within the tooth.
-This change often results from trauma or untreated cavities that have reached the pulp.
-Discoloration may not accompany pain, making it easy to ignore.
-However, it still requires evaluation by a dental professional.
-A dentist can determine if a root canal is necessary to remove the damaged tissue and restore the tooth’s appearance and function.
+Discoloration of a tooth can signal a serious problem.
+A tooth may turn gray or black from nerve damage or decay within the tooth.
+This change often comes from trauma or untreated cavities that have reached the pulp.

 Damaged or Chipped Tooth